ML4SE2022/group3/README.md

 # Installation

+Aside from the standard local setup, which supports replicating all steps, a Docker setup for fine-tuning and testing on the final datasets is provided.

+To ensure that the environment is set up correctly and models can generate predictions, `python3 train_and_test.py -b 1 -s 100 -e` can be executed from the `fine_tuning` directory in the case of local setup.
+Alternatively, `docker run --gpus all ghcr.io/ml4se2022/group3:latest -b 1 -s 100 -e` can be used for Docker.
+In both instances the `-e` flag replaces the complete datasets with a much smaller one (containing only 2 examples).
+Note that completing such a short run might still require some minutes.
+The output of the predictions should be available in `test_0.output`.

+## Docker Setup

+To pull and run the latest image without building it yourself use: `docker run --gpus all ghcr.io/ml4se2022/group3:latest`.

+This starts training and testing right away.
+GPU acceleration should be enabled as long as the proper hardware and drivers are installed on the host machine.
+Arguments can be added to the end of the command to customize behaviour (e.g., `-h` shows help text).

+## Local Setup

-After cloning a `pip install -r requirements.txt` is required to install the appropriate packages for running the fine-tuning and evaluation (preferably within a [venv](https://docs.python.org/3/library/venv.html)).
+Python >=3.9 is recommended.
+After cloning, a `pip install -r requirements.txt` is required to install the appropriate packages for running the fine-tuning and evaluation (preferably within a [venv](https://docs.python.org/3/library/venv.html)).

 ### Code Scraping